aimeos/aimeos-docs/src/frontend/html/theme-basics.md

 The account history is a feature for the personal account of each customer displaying their orders.

-setupOrderShow()
-: Shows order details without page reload

-setupOrderClose()
+onToggleDetail()
-: Closes the order details without page reload
+: Shows or hides the order details

 init()
 : Initializes the account history actions

 ## AimeosAccountProfile

-setupAddress()
+onAddress()
 : Reset and close the new address form

-setupAddressNew()
+onAddressNew()
 : Adds a new delivery address form

-setupMandatoryCheck()
+onCheckMandatory()
 : Checks address form for missing or wrong values

 ## AimeosAccountSubscription

-setupDetailShow()
+onToggleDetail()
-: Shows subscription details without page reload
+: Shows or hides the subscription details

-setupDetailClose()
-: Closes the order details without page reload

 ## AimeosAccountWatch

 Each customer has a personal watch list of products.
 If a product is added to the watch list, customers will be notified if the price of the product decreases or the product is back in stock again.

-setupProductRemoval()
+onRemoveProduct()
 : Deletes a watched item without page reload

-setupProductSave()
+onSaveProduct()
 : Saves a modifed watched item without page reload

 init()
 : Initializes the account watch actions

+## AimeosBasket

+onBack()
+: Goes back to underlying page when back or close button of the basket is clicked

+updateBasket(data)
+: Updates the basket without page reload

+init()
+: Initializes the common basket actions

 ## AimeosBasketBulk